guillainbisimwa/guillainbisimwa.github.io/README.md

 # About Me

-Hi I’m Guillain, a Full-Stack Web Developer.
-Ready to collaborate within a productive team both remotely and locally.
-Don't hesitate to contact me.

-I love working with React, React Native, Javascript, Ruby, and Ruby on Rails.
+Hello!
+My name is Guillain, and I'm a full-stack software engineer who specializes in using Javascript, Python, React, Redux, React Native, and Rails to build software solutions for small businesses.

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/guillain-bisimwa-8a8b7a7b/) || [Twitter](https://twitter.com/gullain_bisimwa) || guillainbisimwa@hotmail.fr